LiaCohn/github-profile-reviewer/README.md

 ## Future Improvements

-- **Streaming results** — use Server-Sent Events to stream each repo's analysis back to the frontend as it completes, so cards appear one by one instead of all at once after a long wait
+- **Streaming results** — use Server-Sent Events to stream each repo's analysis back to the frontend as it completes, so cards appear one by one instead of waiting for the full batch
-- **Lazy-loaded pagination** — fetch all repo metadata upfront, display 10 at a time, and trigger AI analysis for the next batch only when the user scrolls near the bottom (infinite scroll)
 - **Result caching** — cache analysis results per username/repo so repeat lookups don't re-call the AI API
 - **Fork filtering** — optionally skip forked repositories since they rarely have original READMEs worth analyzing
 - **Sort options** — allow sorting results by level, name, or last updated date